Ebers Papyrus: Modern history of the papyrus

 Like the Edwin Smith Papyrus, the Ebers Papyrus came into the possession of Edwin Smith in 1862.

 The source of the papyrus is unknown, but it was said to have been found between the legs of a mummy in the El-Assasif district of the Theban necropolis.

 The papyrus remained in the collection of Edwin Smith until at least 1869, when there appeared—in the catalog of an antiquities dealer—an advertisement for "a large medical papyrus in the possession of Edwin Smith, an American farmer of Luxor."

 The papyrus was purchased in 1872 by the German Egyptologist and novelist, Georg Ebers, after whom it is named.

 Translations

 In 1875, Ebers published a facsimile with an English-Latin vocabulary and introduction.
 It was not until 1890, however, that it was translated by H. Joachim.
+In the early 1900s, Dr. Carl H. von Klein, alongside his daughter Edith Zitelmann, created a direct-to-English translation of the Ebers Papyrus.
 Ebers retired from his chair of Egyptology at Leipzig on a pension and the papyrus remained in the University of Leipzig library.
 An English translation of the papyrus was published by Paul Ghalioungui.
 The papyrus was published and translated by different researchers.

+The Ebers Papyrus is available online, at a dedicated website, with translations in English and German.